jacobcantwell/amazon-lightsail-minecraft/README.md

 Download either the Windows or Ubuntu version.

-### Windows - Configure Server Firewall for Minecraft: Bedrock Edition
+### Windows Only - Configure Server Firewall for Minecraft: Bedrock Edition

 If Window's firewall are set incorrectly, it will black the connection to your Minecraft server.